Marble Canyon

-The name Marble Canyon is a misnomer because there is no marble there.
+The name Marble Canyon is a misnomer, because there is no marble there.
 Although John Wesley Powell knew this when he named the canyon, he thought the polished limestone looked like marble.
 In his words, "The limestone of the canyon is often polished, and makes a beautiful marble.
 Sometimes the rocks are of many colors – white, gray, pink, and purple, with saffron tints."

 Marble Canyon is the site of one of the last great proposed dam projects on the Colorado, the Marble Canyon Dam.
-Proposed and investigated in the early 1950s by the United States Bureau of Reclamation, the proposal met substantial opposition, notably from the Sierra Club, when a revived proposal was considered by the state of Arizona as part of the Central Arizona Project from 1965 to 1968.
+Investigated in the early 1950s by the United States Bureau of Reclamation, the proposal met substantial opposition, notably from the Sierra Club, when a revived proposal was considered by the state of Arizona as part of the Central Arizona Project from 1965 to 1968.
 The proposed dam was finally abandoned in 1968.
 Exploratory holes, which were drilled in the Redwall Limestone of the canyon walls in an early phase of the abortive project, can still be seen at Mile 39.2.